made-by-chris/create-mongo-api/README.md

 @@@ basic steps @@@

+initialise an api with login & auth routes called "myProject":

+`npx api-make auth-init myProject`

-initialise an api called "myProject":
+OR initialise an api with no auth routes called "myProject":

 `npx api-make init myProject`